-- 9.1.1 It is not in its 'making' that the HNP will demonstrate its significance for the people and environment of Hexham.
-The success of the Plan will be judged in its implementation over the period 2019 to 2036 when the value of a neighbourhood plan for Hexham will become clear: - for the town's built environment and heritage; - for its green spaces and natural environment; - not least for its residents, in promoting their well-being, appropriate new or converted homes and a commercially viable local economy.
-Implementation - 9.1.2 The HNP will be an essential tool for Hexham Town Council and in particular for its Planning and Infrastructure Committee.
-It will provide Hexham-specific policies and guidance that the Council has to consider when assessing and formulating its view on all planning applications submitted for the Neighbourhood Area (the Parish of Hexham). - 9.1.3 The HNP will further give councillors and officers robust grounds on which to engage with potential and active developers to secure a consistent application of agreed policies and measures. - 9.1.4 In the work of the Northumberland County Council, including the deliberations and decisions to be made within its Tynedale Local Area Council, the HNP will become an integral part of the Local Plan with its provisions to be applied by the Planning Authority when considering planning applications pertaining to Hexham.
+- 9.1.2 The HNP will be an essential tool for Hexham Town Council and in particular for its Planning and Infrastructure Committee.
+It will provide Hexham-specific policies and guidance that the Council has to consider when assessing and formulating its view on all planning applications submitted for the Neighbourhood Area (the Parish of Hexham). - 9.1.3 The HNP will further give councillors and officers robust grounds on which to engage with potential and active developers to secure a consistent application of agreed policies and measures. - 9.1.4 In the work of the Northumberland County Council, including the deliberations and decisions to be made within its Tynedale Local Area Council, the HNP will become an integral part of the development plan with its provisions to be applied by the Planning Authority when considering planning applications pertaining to Hexham.